samtaggart/data_threefold_projects_friends/info/projects/threefold_foundation/threefold_foundation.md

 # ThreeFold Foundation (The TF Grid)

+## About
 Today's internet is fundamentally broken.
 Less than 60% of the world has access, it is being fragmented into pieces, its users (and their data) are exploited by big corporations, and it consumes up to 10% of the world's energy.
 It is powered by large, centralized data centers which benefit specific geographic regions and leave the rest behind.

 The *ThreeFold Grid* is the answer.
 "Nodes" distributed around the world and owned by independent [ThreeFold Farmers](https://wiki.threefold.io/#/what_is_a_farmer) create the physical infrastructure that empowers a new, democratized, peer-to-peer internet based on our values of equality (access), autonomy (digital sovereignty), and sustainability (for our planet).

 The ThreeFold Foundation is a non-profit based out of Belgium which, along with its partners, advocates for the adoption, growth, and expansion of the ThreeFold Grid and a new peer-to-peer internet.

+## Mission

+Growing a green and responsible peer-to-peer Internet that is available everywhere and owned by everyone – across geographical and cultural borders, empowering people to be digitally independent and providing equal chances to learn, partake and succeed.

 ## Impact